The 4 Stages of Culture Shock (And How To Beat Them)

 This is a difficult stage of culture shock, familiar to anyone who has lived abroad or traveled for a long time.
-You don’t understand gestures.
-You get laughed at, you horribly offend a little old lady without knowing why.
+You don’t understand gestures, you get laughed at, and you horribly offend a little old lady without knowing why.

 The usual response is anger.
-I often tell people that culture shock is is walking out the door, being greeted by a neighbor and wanting nothing more than to shout obscenities at them.
+I often tell people that culture shock is walking out the door, being greeted by a neighbor, and wanting nothing more than to shout obscenities at them.

 It is a visceral reaction that permeates every part of the experience, from misunderstanding shopkeepers, to losing your keys or missing the bus.
 Frustration comes and goes, disillusion comes on like a monsoon and the pangs of homesickness can become debilitating.

 The first time I went to Asia I got it bad.
 After a month and a half of backpacking and two months teaching in Saigon, I was ready to go home.

 The city began to weigh on me in ways I couldn’t have forseen.
 Struggling against the smog and noise felt like trying to keep my head above water while wearing lead boots.
 The food, the people, the language – nothing was exotic anymore.
 I just wanted a hamburger.